 “Three a Light” by Josh Haupt

 The term schwazzing originated in the book “Three a Light” that describes a process a grower named Josh Haupt uses to obtain yields of 3 pounds of weed per grow light.
 At $500 this book is out of most beginning home growers’ budgets.
-And the other techniques in the Three a Light book to increase yield aren’t exactly secrets — use high intensity lighting, supplement with carbon dioxide, and defoliate (heavily).
-Most new growers would be better served spending that money on a high quality grow light than dropping $5oo on a book.
+And the other techniques in the Three a Light book to increase yield aren’t exactly secrets — use high intensity lighting, supplement with carbon dioxide, and defoliate (heavily) at the right times.
+Most new growers would be better served spending that money on a higher quality grow light than dropping $5oo on a book.

 Does schwazzing work?

 To find out if schwazzing works we tried a few runs growing weed in a controlled side-by-side A/B test to compare how it worked against a less aggressive defoliation approach.

 Early on as a first-time grower I overzealously removed fan leaves based on an article I had read on a web forum and another website.
 I heavily removed fan leaves, but didn’t consider the timing within the cannabis flowering cycle where the heavy defoliation would be most beneficial.
 The result was slightly stunted bud development and a little less yield than I would see on subsequent runs with the same line of AK-47 clones.

 Over time through trial and error and lots of research I worked out a nice mix involving heavy defoliation as part of a screen of green (ScrOG) grow with heavily lollipops plant stems.

 But for years I remained relatively cautious about removing too many fan leaves during mid flower, working under the commonly understood assumption that fan leads were solar panels to produce energy for the plant.